Your privacy settings do not allow this content to be viewed.

 After entering medical school expecting to become a pediatrician, I surprised myself by gravitating toward surgery, realizing that few physicians other than surgeons enjoy the same privilege of curing disease (as opposed to treating it).
-My interest in general surgery arose as I recognized the breadth and depth of the field, which forever allows new challenges and endless variety, though I have a special interest in gastrointestinal pathology.
+My interest in general surgery arose as I recognized the breadth and depth of the field, which forever allows new challenges and endless variety, though I have a special interest in gastrointestinal and breast pathology.
 I believe that illness and injury are best addressed in a collaborative effort involving the sincere and informed input of the patient and the physician.
 This process should incorporate family members and other medical professionals to provide a complete perspective regarding the options available and their ability to meet the patient's needs and hopes.
-I strive to meet the emotional and spiritual concerns of patients struggling to understand and to overcome all manner of simple and complex disease processes, providing them with the insight necessary to make informed decisions regarding their own healthcare.
+I strive to meet the emotional and spiritual concerns of patients struggling to understand and to overcome all manner of simple and complex disease processes, providing them with the insight necessary to make informed decisions regarding their own health care.